 A heat pump carries warm air from wherever it is needed.
 A heat pump pulls in outdoor heat and transfers it indoors as it uses less electricity than conventional heating systems.
 When it is warm outside, heat pumps do the reverse, acting more like an air conditioner.

-This type of heating that uses liquid petroleum as a source of fuel.
+This type of heating uses liquid petroleum as a source of fuel.
 Oil is ignited inside a chamber where a heat exchanger heats fumes that pass through the components.
-Heat from inside the home is then delivered through the heat exchanger and sends the air through the ducts into the house.
+The heat from inside the home is then delivered through the heat exchanger and sends the air through the ducts into the house.

 Gas heating offers a foolproof way to heat residential and commercial structures.
 Its efficiency is considerably less than that of electric heating.
 It allows heat from a forced-air system to be delivered at high temperatures.
 It reduces energy costs, and many utility companies even offer rebates.
 Gas heating meets the minimum efficiency requirements for contemporary heating appliances.

-The heating and cooling experts at Honest Abe's Home Services in Osage Beach, MO are standing by to give you reliable information various heating technologies.
+The heating and cooling experts at Honest Abe's Home Services in Osage Beach, MO, are standing by to give you reliable information on various heating technologies.
 They will be happy to help you choose the right heating technology for your home.